Mastering

 Context

-The feature needed to work across iOS, Android, and Web with cross-platform parity.
-Each platform had different checkout architectures and audio playback capabilities.
+The feature needed to work across iOS, Android, and Web with purchase parity.
+Each platform had a different checkout architecture: Apple IAP on iOS, Google Play Billing on Android, and Stripe on Web.
+The design challenge was creating a consistent purchase experience across fundamentally different payment systems.

 Problem

 Artists didn't understand the value of mastering or why they should pay for it within the distribution flow.
-The upsell placement felt interruptive rather than helpful.
-Preview functionality (hearing before vs. after) was the key to communicating value but was technically complex across platforms.
+The upsell felt interruptive rather than helpful.
+The key insight was that hearing the difference is more persuasive than reading about it, but before/after audio preview was technically complex to deliver consistently across three platforms.

 Constraints

-Mastering options in Waterfall Releases have a specific constraint: changes won't affect the original release, requiring clear messaging to prevent confusion.
+Mastering in Waterfall Releases has a specific constraint: changes won't affect the original release.
+That required clear messaging to prevent confusion about what "mastering" means in a staggered release context.

 Approach